tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 We still could not build the project on the provided computers by our school.
 We narrowed down that a .bat file to update dependencies for Falcor library for some reasons could not run.
 After some debugging effort, we realized that the .bat file needs to run some PowerShell files, but the school computers do not allow us to run .ps1 files that are not digitally signed by the school itself.
 There went another exchange with our school IT.
 They ended up configuring on I configured the PowerShell Execution Policy on those machines to allow .ps1 files to run and added us to the Local Administrators Group so that we could make changes to the machines as needed.
 We did run into the problems where VS threw error for missing [pybind11 library](https://pybind11.readthedocs.io/en/stable/installing.html), and we were able to resolved by installing it.

 ## Credits and resources
+* [Jilin Liu](https://www.linkedin.com/in/jilin-liu97/), [Li Zheng](https://www.linkedin.com/in/li-zheng-1955ba169/) and [Keyi Yu](https://www.linkedin.com/in/keyi-linda-yu-8b1178137/) who were also implementing ReSTIR in DirectX as a team.
+They helped us with clarifying parts of the paper and providing feedback on our project.
 * A Gentle Introduction To DirectX Raytracing - [tutorials and base code](http://cwyman.org/code/dxrTutors/dxr_tutors.md.html)
 * NVIDIA Falcor [library](https://developer.nvidia.com/falcor)
 * ReSTIR [research paper](https://research.nvidia.com/sites/default/files/pubs/2020-07_Spatiotemporal-reservoir-resampling/ReSTIR.pdf)